Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Can lenders be held liable for environmental offences?

 Swiss law does not provide a legal basis to hold a lender liable for environmental offences committed by the borrower.
-In accordance with the ‘polluter pays’ principle, if the lender causes environmental damages, it will be liable.
+In accordance with the ‘polluter pays’ principle, if the lender itself causes environmental damages, it will be liable.

 Reporting and disclosure obligations